testmailtt/webhook.site/docs/api/tokens.md

 * `default_*` parameters sets the response of the URL.
 * `timeout` waits an amount of seconds before returning the response (intended for testing timeouts)
-* `expiry` set to true will cause the token to automatically be deleted within 7 days of no activity, even if creating the token as a Premium user.
+* `expiry` set to true will cause the token to automatically be deleted within 7 days of no activity, even if creating the token as a Pro user.
 If you're using tokens for automated testing, for example, you can enable this to avoid filling up your user profile.
 * `cors` set to true will add CORS headers to the request so browsers will send cross-domain requests to the URL

 #### Request